Osiris-Team/Dyml/README.md

 <div>
 <details>
   <summary>Open/Close tags</summary>
-Tags are used to make this repository easier to find for others. yaml javascript yaml java library yaml java map
+Tags are used to make this repository easier to find for others. <br>
+yaml javascript
+yaml java library
+yaml java map